 The GED® Test is delivered in a computer-based format, which means you can practice on your own computer.
 You will take the test at one of Saskatchewan Polytechnic’s GED® testing centres in Moose Jaw, Prince Albert, Regina or Saskatoon.
 The test fee is $35 (subject to change), or $7 for each module.

 To write the test, you’ll need to register online.
 Just follow these steps:

-- Register for the GED® Test (Saskatchewan registration form)
+- Register for the GED® Test using the Saskatchewan registration form.

 - Pay the test fee.
 The cost is $7 per module/test or $35 for all five tests.
 Pay online using a credit card.
 You may also pay with a credit or debit card right at the Test Centre.
 Or you may pay with cash at the campus library.

 - Remember that you MUST register online.
 Registrations cannot be taken at the Test Centres.

 Need help?
 Go to gedtestingservice.com to watch video tutorials on how to create an account, register for the test, schedule your test and practice for the test on your own computer.
 If you have questions, call 1-877-EXAM-GED (1-877-392-6433).
 You’ll also find more information on the GED® Test on the Saskatchewan Ministry of Economy website, economy.gov.sk.ca/ged.